dim-gggl/pocket/docs/commands.rst

 Environment Variables
 ---------------------

-Currently, Pocket does not use environment variables for configuration.
+Currently, Super Pocket does not use environment variables for configuration.
 This may be added in future versions.

 See Also
 --------